siltn/thesis-2023/README.md

 ﻿# thesis-2023

-The sourcecode for the [site](https://siltn-thesis.web.app/) used in my thesis
+The source code for the [site](https://siltn-thesis.web.app/) used in my thesis